nicolasmsg/openpgpjs-react-native/README.md

   password: 'secret stuff'                         // decrypt with password };

-// Because of the way the library works (random values have to be generated on natively!),
+// Because of the way the library works (random values have to be generated natively!),
 // it is always highly recommended to call this method before doing any actual work! openpgp.prepareRandomValues()
   .then(() => {